nattvara/saas/README.md

 ## Known issues

 Under some circumstances, a fatal crash for instance, the mounted filesystem might not unmount automatically.
+Also the filesystem will not be able to unmount if some other process is currently reading from the filesystem.

-If this happens, run
+If you encouter this, run

 ```bash
 umount path/to/mounted_directory